finstreet/fe-coding-challenge/README.md

 ### TypeScript
 We are using TypeScript in all of our projects and want to make use of it as much as possible.
 It is fine to use `any` in this coding challenge, but you can show off your TypeScript skills by using types throughout the application and having type safety where possible

-### Downshift
-ChakraUI does not style the options of a `Select` and uses the default browser implementation.
-You can improve this by using a library like downshift to build a custom select component which still fulfills all accessibility criteria.

 ## How to work
 Start by cloning this project on your machine, finish the task and create a repository on your personal GitHub account.
 After you are done with the coding challenge you should invite your reviewers to the repository so that they can prepare the review and the second interview with you based on your given solution.You will receive the GitHub names in your invitation to the next interview.
 In this interview you will be able to present your solution and answer our potential questions.